-Access information can be found below or in our Accessibility Guide (Available in June).
+Access information can be found below or in our Accessibility Guide.

 Individuals can indicate requirements for special assistance during the registration and housing process.
-For questions or concerns contact firstname.lastname@example.org or call 202-777-2478.
+For questions or concerns email APHA staff or call us at 202-777-2478.

 It is the policy of APHA to hold meetings, conferences and professional gatherings where physical and communication barriers do not exclude people with disabilities from attending and participating.

-Presenters should pay special attention to members of the audience with disabilities.
-The APHA Disability Section has created the following guidelines for creating accessible presentations.
+Presenters and exhibitors should pay special attention to attendees with disabilities.
+The APHA Disability Section has created the following guidelines for creating accessible presentations and exhibit booths.

 The APHA Annual Meeting is a smoke-free event.
-Smoking is not permitted in any of the meeting rooms used for scientific sessions, business meetings or APHA sponsored social events.
-The New Orleans Convention Center is a smoke-free environment, be aware, some hotels may allow smoking in some public areas.
-Specific requests will be made to the hotels and the convention center, that chemicals not be used on the meeting room carpeting within 4 days of the commencement of our meeting and that only unscented products be used in guest rooms.
+Smoking is not permitted in any of the meeting rooms used for APHA sponsored meetings and events.
+The Ernest N. Morial Convention Center is a smoke-free environment, but be aware that some hotels may allow smoking in certain public areas.
+Specific requests will be made by APHA to the hotels and the convention center that chemicals not be used on the meeting room carpeting within four days of the commencement of our meeting and that only unscented products be used in guest rooms.
 In addition, APHA requests that its meeting attendees refrain from using perfume, cologne, aftershave, and other fragranced, scented, or odorous personal care products such as shampoo, hairspray, and hand lotion, for the health and comfort of meeting participants.

 APHA's official decorator, GES, installs new carpeting just before the Public Health Expo opens.
-This carpeting is made from 25% post industrial recycled fiber, is 100% recyclable, is classified as low voc (volatile organic compound).
+This carpeting is made from 25 percent post industrial recycled fiber, is 100 percent recyclable and is classified as low VOC (volatile organic compound).

 Meeting Room Setup

-Specific requests will be made to the APHA Meeting Hotels and the New Orleans Convention Center regarding adequate aisle space and cut-outs for wheel chair users in all meeting rooms.
+Specific requests will be made to the APHA Meeting Hotels and the Convention Center regarding adequate aisle space and cut-outs for wheel chair users in all meeting rooms.
 Please note the standard head table set up provides a podium and podium microphone.
-If you are presenting a paper, and require a tabletop or lavaliere microphone, please notify APHA in writing at least 3 weeks in advance of the meeting.
-Every effort will be made to set meeting rooms to accommodate people with disabilities both as speakers and in the audience, please contact us at email@example.com or by phone at (202) 777-2478 with any accessibility requests.
+If you are presenting a paper, and require a tabletop or lavaliere microphone, please notify APHA in writing at least three weeks prior to the meeting.
+Every effort will be made to set meeting rooms to accommodate people with disabilities both as speakers and in the audience.
+Please contact us by email or phone at 202-777-2478 with any accessibility requests.